zulip/zulip/docs/subsystems/billing.md

 - Upgrade the API version.
 - Run `tools/test-backend --generate-stripe-fixtures`
 - Fix any failing tests, and manually look through `git diff` to understand the changes.
+Ensure that there are no material changes.
+- Update the value of `STRIPE_API_VERSION` in `corporate/lib/stripe.py`.
-- If there are no material changes, commit the diff, and open a PR.
+- Commit the diff, and open a PR.
-- Ask Rishi or Tim to go to <https://dashboard.stripe.com/developers> in the zulipchat Stripe account, and upgrade the API version there.
+- Ask to Tim to go to <https://dashboard.stripe.com/developers> in the zulipchat Stripe account, and upgrade the API version there.

 We currently aren't set up to do version upgrades where there are breaking